 You can store these keto overnight oats for up to 4 days in the fridge, in their airtight jars.

-The nutrition panel below includes the four basic ingredients only.
+The nutrition panel below includes only the four basic ingredients of this no oats oatmeal.

 It doesn’t include any toppings because we make different choices that impact the net carbs differently.

 Note that the keto sweetener won’t add anything to the net carbs, so feel free to add sp,e stevia drops, or erythritol to the mix.

 I’ve listed below the answers to the most common questions about this recipe.

 Oats are not a suitable ingredient for a keto diet.
 Oats contain 56 grams of net carbs per 100 grams.
 So you would have to use such a small amount to fit in your daily macros that you wouldn’t taste the oats.

 Classic overnight oats can range from 25 grams to 50 grams of net carbs per serving.
 This is more than most people recommended macros to stay in ketosis.

 Apples are fairly high in carbs compared to other fruits.
 One typical apple is between 25 and 40 grams of net carbs.